-Italo Lopez Garcia is an associate economist at the RAND Corporation, a Research Fellow of the Institute for the Study of Labor (IZA), and a professor at the Pardee RAND Graduate School.
-His research interests include labor economics and development economics, with a focus on the study of the determinants of human capital investments over the life cycle.
+Italo Lopez Garcia is an economist at the RAND Corporation.
+As a labor and development economist, his research focus is on studying human capital investments over the life cycle.

 Lopez Garcia holds a Ph.D. in economics from University College London, an M.Sc. in economics from the University Pompeu Fabra, Barcelona, and a B.Sc. in industrial engineering from the Catholic University of Valparaiso, Chile.